 How do we solve physiological needs?

-By getting back to reality and be somewhat self-reliant i.e. able to provide basic needs for self and family (food).
+By getting back to reality and being somewhat self-reliant i.e. able to provide basic needs for self and family (food).
 Many countries have arable land that can produce food enough to feed the population.
-Let’s take a case of Uganda, a country gifted by nature.
-About 60% of Uganda’s population is engaged in agriculture, forestry and fishing.
-The climate is conducive for agriculture.
-If people are be able to grow their own food for consumption and excess for sale (not solely advocating for subsistence), they can be able to meet the basic survival needs as they await the end of the pandemic.
+Let’s take the case of Uganda, a country gifted by nature.
+About 60% of Uganda’s population is engaged in agriculture, forestry, and fishing.
+The climate is conducive to agriculture.
+If people are able to grow their own food for consumption and excess for sale (not solely advocating for subsistence), they can be able to meet their basic survival needs as they await the end of the pandemic.

 Even urbanites can practice backyard gardening and be able to provide basic necessities for survival.
 Although there are criticisms of Maslow’s Hierarchy of Needs (that needs do not follow a hierarchy), it gives insight into survival needs, particularly now, under hard times.

 Diversification is a risk management strategy that mixes a wide variety of investments within a portfolio, limiting exposure.
 Diversification strives to smooth out unsystematic risk events in a portfolio, so the positive performance of some investments neutralizes the negative performance of others.
-During hard times like the pandemic, individuals and companies should not place all their eggs one basket.
+During hard times like the pandemic, individuals and companies should not place all their eggs in one basket.
 Diversification can help tough times by providing alternate sources of income.
-Individuals and entities can draw up a strategy to enter into a new products, new services or new markets.
+Individuals and entities can draw up a strategy to enter into a new product, new services, or new markets.
 There are several supplies that are currently considered critical.
-Those with capacity can try these new products.
+Those with cathe pacity can try these new products.
 Imagine what would happen if some businesses are closed for an unspecified period!
-There is need to rethink the strategy and try to do something different.
+There is a need to rethink the strategy and try to do something different.

 ‘The Last 1 percent most people keep in reserve is the extra percent champions have the courage to burn.’
 Robin Sharma.

 Supply and Demand?